LinusCrugnola/Notes/OOP_C++.md

 ### Deep Copies:
-If some class-members are pointers, the constructor must allocate new memory space for values that it assigns with the keyword **new**:
+If some class-members are pointers, and the constructor of this class allocates new memory space for values that it assigns with the keyword **new**:
 ```cpp
 : height(new double = bar), //...
 ```
-In this case it is possible that a copy of an object (e.g. for a function) that is deleted after the call of the function deletes the allocated memory.
+then it is possible that a copy of an object (e.g. for a function) that is deleted after the call of the function deletes the allocated memory.
 This can produce memory leaks (segmentation fault).<br>
-In this case it is possible to create **"Deep copies"** that copy the pointed memory as well.
+In this case we must create a **"Deep copy"** of the class that copies the memory pointed to as well.
 We have to redefine the copy constructor as follows:
 ```cpp
 MyClass(const MyClass& bar)
 : height(new double(*(bar.attribute))), //...
 ```
-The created object is a deep copy with its own height that is not deleted if we delete obj or the copied element.
+The created object is a deep copy with its own height.

 ### Remark: